vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 ### Dependencies

 The Kubernetes extension may need to invoke the following command line tools, depending on which features you use.
-You will probably need `kubectl` and `docker` at minimum.
+You will need `kubectl` at minimum, and `docker` if you plan to use the extension to build applications rather than only browse.

 * `kubectl`
 * `docker`